GameAutomators/eBook-Source/Introduction/0-adb.md

 **Step 4: Testing**

 To test whether ADB is working properly, connect your Android device to your computer using a USB cable and run the following command in the command prompt.
-This should list the
+This should list the devices.

 ```
 adb devices
 ```

 Also run the following command on MATLAB

 ```MATLAB
 system('adb devices')
 ```

-The output of the command should look similar to this if your Android device is connected properly and detected.
+The output of both the command should look similar to this if your Android device is connected properly and detected.

 ```C
 List of devices attached